klaudiosinani/binoheap/readme.md

 To create a **min-ordered binomial heap**, where the nodes of each binomial tree obey the **min-heap property**, according to which the parent node is always smaller than or equal to its children nodes, we provide as argument to the `Heap` class, on instantiation, a binary comparator function `compareMin(x, y)`, which returns a positive number when the node `x` is greater than node `y`, zero when equal and a negative number when less than.

-Additionally, to create a **max-ordered binomial heap**, where the nodes of each binomial tree obey the **max-heap property**, according to which the parent node is always greater than or equal to its children nodes, we provide as argument to the `Heap` class on, instantiation, a binary comparator function `compareMax(x, y)`, which returns a negative number when the node `x` is greater than the node `y`, zero when equal and a positive number when less than.
+Additionally, to create a **max-ordered binomial heap**, where the nodes of each binomial tree obey the **max-heap property**, according to which the parent node is always greater than or equal to its children nodes, we provide as argument to the `Heap` class, on instantiation, a binary comparator function `compareMax(x, y)`, which returns a negative number when the node `x` is greater than the node `y`, zero when equal and a positive number when less than.

 By default, if no comparator function is provided on instantiation, a **min-ordered binomial heap** instance is returned, where the `key` value of each node is used for maintaining the **min-heap property** by the comparator function.